-Students from around the globe
+Research students from around the globe

 Leeds is an international and intercultural campus.
 Students come from all over the world to make use of our outstanding facilities, including our extensive research library, laboratories and computing facilities.
-They come to a university with an international reputation for its excellent teaching and research, situated in the heart of a vibrant and affordable multicultural city.

 International Entry Requirements